Purdue Pharma offers $10-12B to settle 2,000+ opioid lawsuits

 The Purdue lawyers claim the value of the trust to plaintiffs would include more than $4 billion in drugs that would be provided to cities, counties and states, the people familiar with the matter said.
 Some of the drugs are used to rescue people from overdoses.

-The in-kind drugs, combined with profits from the sale of drugs, would add up to a total Purdue settlement ranging from $7 billion to $8 billion, according to two people familiar with the offer.
+The in-kind drugs, combined with profits from the sale of drugs, would add up to a total Purdue settlement of $7 billion to $8 billion, according to two people familiar with the offer.

 The trust would exist for at least 10 years.
 Three “well-recognized expert” trustees would be independently appointed by a bankruptcy court, according to the terms of the potential deal.
 Those trustees would in turn choose a board of directors to run the trust, according to the term sheet.